[2026] Best LLMs for Coding Ranked: Free, Local, Open Models

 1 What is the best LLM for coding right now?

 The best LLM for coding right now depends on your needs.
-For cloud use, GPT-5 and Claude 4.5 Sonnet lead the pack.
+For cloud use, GPT-5.2-Codex and Claude Opus 4.5 lead the pack.
 For local setups, the best models are GPT-OSS and Qwen3 for their powerful reasoning.

 2 Which AI model performs best for real-world coding tasks?

-Models like GPT-5 excel at handling complex projects, debugging, and multi-language support.
+Models like GPT-5.2-Codex excel at handling complex projects, debugging, and multi-language support.
 Locally, DeepSeek, Qwen 3 and Llama 3 are strong performers that you can run without internet.

 3 Can I run a coding LLM locally for free?